loadmill/loadmill-node/README.md

 ```

 ### Running multiple tests

-//// load tests right? "unless a test has failed" and then what??

 In case you wish to run all the Loadmill tests in a given folder you can use the `runFolder` API.
 It will execute all the tests **synchronously** (using the `wait` option by default) unless a test has failed.